 - A. Each employee should consult his or her department head/elected official to schedule his or her individual vacation.
 Selection of vacation dates is subject to the approval of the employee's department head/elected official, and must be approved by the Department head/elected official before becoming effective.
-Preference in selection of dates will generally be granted based on length of employee service. - B. Vacation time shall not be taken in increments of less than four (4) hours, except when a lesser increment (of no less than one hours) is specifically authorized in advance by the relevant department head/elected official.
+Preference in selection of dates will generally be granted based on length of employee service. - B. An employee may, but is not required to, take all accrued vacation time continuously.

-- C. If a county-paid holiday falls during an employee's vacation, the holiday will not be counted as vacation taken.
-The employee may extend the vacation by one day or take the vacation day at a later date, as approved by the employee's department head/elected official. - D. An employee who becomes ill during his or her properly-scheduled vacation shall not be entitled to sick leave benefits in lieu of vacation pay, unless such illness involves a medically-documented major illness or accident. - E. Each department head and elected official should schedule vacations in such a manner as to provide adequate coverage for his or her office.
+- C. Vacation time shall not be taken in increments of less than four (4) hours, except when a lesser increment (of no less than one hours) is specifically authorized in advance by the employee's department head/elected official. - D. If a county-paid holiday falls during an employee's vacation, the holiday will not be counted as vacation taken.
+The employee may extend the vacation by one day or take the vacation day at a later date, as approved by the employee's department head/elected official. - E. An employee who becomes ill during his or her properly-scheduled vacation shall not be entitled to sick leave benefits in lieu of vacation pay, unless such illness involves a medically-documented major illness or accident. - F. Each department head and elected official should schedule vacations in such a manner as to provide adequate coverage for his or her office.
 Each department head/elected official shall maintain a department schedule and record of the vacation time taken by each employee.
 Funding for any temporary employee labor to cover the absence of any vacationing employee requires Commissioners Court approval.
 Such approval shall be granted only upon a showing of necessity for the use of temporary labor to replace that of the vacationing employee.